RED-CROWNED CRANES

 Crane pairs establish large breeding territories in wetlands and grasslands and zealously defend them.
 Intruders are warned off with a loud trumpeting.
 A pair builds a platform nest in shallow water.
 Typically two eggs are laid, with both sexes sharing incubation duties.
 After they hatch chicks remain with their parents until the next breeding season.
 In many cases only one chick survives.
 The low reproductive makes rebuilding decimated crane population a difficult task.

-The Japanese crane is among the largest of the 15 crane species.
-It stands nearly five tall, weighs 22 pounds and lives more than 60 years.
+The red-crowned crane is among the largest of the 15 crane species.
+It stands up to 1.6 meters (5.25 feet) and weighs up 10 kilograms (22 pounds).
 Males and females are virtually identical.
 Booth have distinctive red crowns and white and black markings on their wings and bodies.
+These cranes usually live for 30 years in the wild and can live for over sixty years in captivity.

 In the winter the cranes in Kushiro sleep standing up one-legged in streams — whose waters are much warmer than the air — for warmth and protection from predators.
 Members of a group tend to wake up and sleep at different intervals so there is always a “guard bird” on the alert for predators.